 It’s wet and cold outside, so we dress nice and warm.
 And, we put on a warm scarf before we go out.
 This way we cannot catch a cold and we do not get the flu or cold.
 At least we think so.
 Because let’s say that scarf is a great source of bacteria that can make us sick and cold.

-Damp and warm
+Humid and warm

-Hotbed for bacteria
+Breeding nest for bacteria

-Wash scarf….?
+Washing scarf….?
 We don’t often think about that

-A scarf is generally only washed occasionally.
+A scarf is generally washed only occasionally.
 People often just forget about it.
 Just like the coat, the scarf hangs on the coat rack and rarely disappears into the laundry basket for a good wash.
 Often the scarf is only washed when it is visibly dirty, then people only think about it.
 What also does not help is that a scarf often cannot rotate with the normal washing, but must be washed by hand.
 We no longer do that every day.

 Regular washing is therefore important!